OpenBB-finance/OpenBB/website/content/bot/reference/telegram/flow/flow/wk.md

 # flow wk

-Returns the flow for a stock. /flow, /flow wk, /flow open, /flow unu, /flow prem
+Returns the weekly flow for a stock (options expiring that Friday). /flow wk

 ### Usage